realshak7781/Pdf-Qa-App/README.md

 ![PDF Q&A Banner](https://via.placeholder.com/1000x300?text=PDF+Q%26A+Application)

+## 🚀 Built for AiPlanet Internship
+This project was built as an **internship project for AiPlanet**.

 ## 📌 Project Overview
 The **PDF Q&A Application** is a **Full-Stack project** that allows users to **upload PDFs** and **ask questions** about their contents.
 It extracts text from the PDFs, builds an **AI-powered knowledge base**, and retrieves **relevant answers** using **FastAPI** (Backend) and **React + Vite** (Frontend).